Birdwatching guideNo gear firstOne blocker, one comparison

 First-session test

-Spend 20 minutes outside, identify three birds or sounds, and write one note before buying anything beyond basic binoculars.
+Spend 20 minutes at a safe window or public place, notice three birds or sounds, and write one note before buying anything—including binoculars.

 Do not overbuy